News & Insights

 Each teacher developed custom lesson plans for their students inspired by the content and methods explored, and they shared resources among one another for best practices to encourage students to develop their own “science identity.”

 Columbia University plans to host a second Neuroethics Institute in early 2025.
 This professional development opportunity is open to all classroom educational staff in the New York City area including all teachers, teaching assistants, and paraprofessionals who work directly with middle school students.
-Applications will open in the fall for the next cohort of teachers and will be posted on their site.
+Applications are open for the next cohort of teachers and are due November 1.

 Educators interested in adopting neuroscience into their classrooms are encouraged to explore the intersections of neuroscience and society through the Foundation’s freely available resource library, featuring tools for teaching, professional development, and public engagement.